karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 alb.ingress.kubernetes.io/target-group-attributes: stickiness.enabled=true,stickiness.lb_cookie.duration_seconds=86400
 ```

-For better understanding of how to setup the Ingress Resource, here's an example of how a  Kubernetes manifest that deploys an Ingress resource, a Service resource and a Deployment resource looks like:
+For better understanding of how to setup the Ingress Resource, here's an example of a  Kubernetes manifest that contains an Ingress, a Service and a Deployment resource.

 ```yaml
 # Source: chat/templates/ingress.yaml